max-bytes/ocxp-sender/README.md

 | daemonize | -d<br>--daemonize | false | Whether or not to start the executable as a long-running daemon, normally not needed |

 # "Lazy" daemonizing
-Repeatedly opening and closing connections to AMQP/RabbitMQ is a very resource intensive and wasteful operation.
+Repeatedly opening and closing connections to AMQP/RabbitMQ is a very resource intensive and wasteful operation (https://www.rabbitmq.com/connections.html#high-connection-churn).
 To reduce the number of connections and keep a single stable connection, ocxp-sender does "lazy" daemonizing.
 When called for the first time, ocxp-sender tries send its data over a local TCP-port (55550).
 If it can successfully hand over the data, it is done.
 However, if there is no-one listening on the port, it does the following:
 * starts its own executable with the -d flag.
 This "forks" the independent daemon process that can continue running even if the source process has finished
 * waits a small amount of time for the daemon to start
 * tries to send the data over the TCP-port one more time